 Actually, though, unusually-dressed people can be found anywhere from time to time, so there are probably only a few things completely unique to Key West, like the fact of its being the southernmost point in the continental USA.
 There are non-stop lines of people wanting their pictures taken next to this. →

-Side note: The other evening at Malory Square, a young Asian woman came up to us and said, “Excuse me?
+Side note: The other evening at Mallory Square, a young Asian woman came up to us and said, “Excuse me?
 Is that Cuba?” pointing to the little island 500 yards across the water.
 I think her English was good enough to understand us when we explained that Cuba is close, but not THAT close.
 You can’t actually see it from Key West.
 It’s also not north of here.
-In case your geography’s a little rusty, Cuba is 90 miles south of the Southernmost Point marker, not to mention the fact that it’s slightly larger than 27-acre Sunset Key you can see from Malory Square.
+In case your geography’s a little rusty, Cuba is 90 miles south of the Southernmost Point marker, not to mention the fact that it’s slightly larger than 27-acre Sunset Key you can see from Mallory Square.